Goal 1 – Self Determination

 Community Options Inc.

-Community Options will identify and publicize stories by and about people with intellectual and developmental disabilities.
-The stories will focus on Pennsylvanians who are engaged in competitive and integrated employment, higher education, vocational training, or other meaningful community-based activities.
-All stories will promote self-determination and choice.
-Every storyteller will participate in seminars and trainings where they will be encouraged to use their own voices, while also receiving support to improve public speaking and communication skills.
+Community Options plans to identify and publicize stories by and about people with intellectual and developmental disabilities.
+The stories will focus on Pennsylvanians in competitive and integrated employment, higher education, vocational training, or other meaningful community activities.
+Their stories will promote self-determination and choice.
+Storytellers will participate in training and receive encouragement to use their voices.
+Participants will also receive support to improve public speaking and communication skills.
 Final products will include a recorded event series and a publication.
 The project’s goals are to raise awareness about the capabilities of people with disabilities and to increase demand for supported employment services statewide.

 Objective 1.C: Education & Early Intervention